Apply for a License (Drivers 18+) in Illinois

-*You have 3 attempts to pass your written and/or driving test(s) in a period of 1 year.
+*You have 3 attempts to pass your written permit test and/or driving test(s) in a period of 1 year.

 Generally, drivers with vision, physical, or mental health issues must complete (along with their medical professionals) a Medical Report (Form DSD DC-163).

-Please contact your local Driver Services Facility if you’re unsure whether your condition requires a report.
+Please contact your local Illinois Driver Services Facility if you're unsure whether your condition requires a report.

 Restricted Local Driver's License in Illinois

 Restricted local licenses are designed for people who live in low-population areas ( 3,500 people or less) and would like licenses to drive only within certain areas, for example to the local bank or grocery store.

-You apply for a restricted local license the same way you apply for a regular Class D license (see above) EXCEPT you must also provide the route(s) within your small town you wish to travel for your driving test.
+You apply for a restricted local license the same way you apply for a new regular Class D driver's license (see above) EXCEPT you must also provide the route(s) within your small town you wish to travel for your driving test.

 Once you leave the Illinois Driver Services Facility:

 - An agent forwards your application to the Special License Unit.

-- Upon approval, you must pass a driving exam involving the routes you want to travel.
+- Upon approval, you must pass a driving test involving the routes you want to travel.

-- The Special License Unit will receive your results and, if you pass, mail you your restricted local license.
+- The Special License Unit will receive your results and, if you pass, mail you your restricted local driver's license.

 Illinois Driver's License Fees

-Fees for an Illinois driver's license are as follows:
+Fees for a new Illinois driver's license are as follows: